 Stop throwing away your dryer lint and toilet paper tubes in the weeks leading up to your camping trip.
 When you’re ready to start a fire, shove the dryer lint inside and use a barbecue lighter to set it on fire.

 Get even more useful toilet paper tube hacks if you hate wasting household items.
-(Which I know you do!)
+(We know you do!)

-Don’t pay full price for toilet paper, use toilet paper coupons instead!
+Don’t pay full price for toilet paper either, use toilet paper coupons instead!

-9. Need camping ideas for kids?
-How about a scavenger hunt!
+24. Need camping ideas for kids?
+Try a scavenger hunt.

 Afraid your kids will get bored at some point?
 Try a scavenger hunt.

 It can be as complicated or easy as you want, but all you need is a list of items you know are native to the location you’re camping, and some paper bags.
 Here are a few ideas to get you started: